 Perhaps the most obvious giveaway is an NT’s tendency to make “small talk” or to want to “chat” with you.
 While small talk appears to be nonfunctional, for NTs it serves a very specific purpose.
 It’s a good idea to humor them and participate to whatever degree you can tolerate.
 If you’re patient with them, many NTs will soon feel comfortable enough to move from small talk to more interesting, in-depth conversations.

 Source: What is neurotypical?

 My oldest is autistic.
 He attended elementary school until a few years ago, when we started unschooling.
 He has an incredible memory that provides gritty texture to his stories of his time there.
-Stories about forced neurotypicalization, lack of empathy and understanding, and color-coded behaviorism.
+Stories about forced neurotypicalization, lack of empathy and understanding, and, especially, color-coded behaviorism.
 Stories about the pathologizing of his wonderful mind that killed confidence, making room for shame to unfurl.
 Such stories are common in deficit and medical model cultures, which is why we need a social model awakening.